distributed-lab/simplicity-bn254/README.md

 ⚠️ __Note that this code is a PoC and has not been audited.__

-⚔️ __The size of compiled program which evaluates one pairing is 10.5 KBytes.__
+⚔️ __The size of compiled program which evaluates one pairing is 10.5 KBytes and consumes ~4.2M weight units.__

 ## Requirements
 Use `simply` CLI to compile as [recommended](https://docs.simplicity-lang.org/getting-started/cli/#overview).
 To install, execute: